ballerina-attic/ballerina-demo/README.md

 };

 // Instruct the compiler to generate Kubernetes deployment artifacts
-// and a docker image out of this Ballerina service
+// and a docker image out of this Ballerina service.
 @kubernetes:Deployment {
   image: "demo/ballerina-demo",
   name: "ballerina-demo"
 }

-// Pass our config file into the image
+// Pass our config file into the image.
 @kubernetes:ConfigMap{
   ballerinaConf: "twitter.toml"
 }